kubevela/kubevela.github.io/docs/end-user/rollout.md

               - replicas: 3
 EOF
 ```
-This RolloutTrait represents this shrink consists of 2 batches, first batch will remove 1 replica and second batch will remove 3 replicas.
+This Rollout Trait represents this scale down consists of 2 batches, first batch will remove 1 replica and second batch will remove 3 replicas.

-Check the status after shrink has been succeed.
+Check the status after scale up has been succeed.
 ```shell
 $ kubectl get rollout express-server
 NAME             TARGET   UPGRADED   READY   BATCH-STATE   ROLLING-STATE    AGE